ritvibhatt/sql/docs/user/ppl/cmd/stats.rst

 * aggregation: mandatory.
 A aggregation function.
 The argument of aggregation must be field.

-* bucket_nullable: optional (since 3.3.0).
+* bucket_nullable: optional.
 Controls whether the stats command includes null buckets in group-by aggregations.
 When set to ``false``, the aggregation ignores records where the group-by field is null, resulting in faster performance by excluding null bucket.
 The default value of ``bucket_nullable`` is determined by ``plugins.ppl.syntax.legacy.preferred``:

  * When ``plugins.ppl.syntax.legacy.preferred=true``, ``bucket_nullable`` defaults to ``true``
  * When ``plugins.ppl.syntax.legacy.preferred=false``, ``bucket_nullable`` defaults to ``false``